-Illinois officials announce case in Whiteside County, order closing of restaurants
+Illinois officials announce COVID-19 case in Whiteside County, order closing of restaurants

 Illinois (KWQC) - The Illinois Department of Public Health today announced 29 new cases of coronavirus disease (COVID-19) across Illinois, including in Whiteside County.

 This, as Governor J.B.
-Pritzker gives an update on the number of COVID-19 cases in Illinois, along with efforts to stop the spread.
+Pritzker gives an update on efforts to stop the spread of the virus in the state,

 The governor has ordered all bars and restaurants to close to the public as of close of business Monday night through March 30.
 He says he is working with owners and food delivery services to see if they can keep their kitchens open safely so they can continue delivery.